I NEED TO CATCH A GIANT BLUEFIN TUNA

 Bathrooms: All ocean going charters have a head.
 Velocity, Happy Hooker, and California Dawn fleet boats all have private flushing sit down toilets.
 These are fully functional toilets but they are small and it legit feels like you are pooping on mushrooms in this tiny ass room.
 Bring Imodium / Pepto if you are concerned.
 There is stall bathroom at the gate of Berkeley Marina.

 Galley / Food: The galley is the café / kitchen of the boat.
 Hot food and cold drinks are really really nice sometimes.
 Just remember anything in, comes out.. see above..
-The California Dawn I & II both have full galleys onboard.
-Happy Hooker and Pacific Dream do not have a galley in operation.
+The Pacific Dream, California Dawn I & II have full galleys onboard.
+Happy Hooker does not have a galley in operation.
 Velocity (Santa Cruz) has a limited galley of hot dogs.
+If you use the galley, tipping culture applies.

-Rental Gear: Any boat you take, you will rent gear on the boat.
+Rental Gear: Any boat you take, you can rent gear on the boat or at the landing.
 Generally, its rather nice gear, think a Phenix Axis weighted for the trip paired with a Penn fathom or Shimano TLD reel.
 You can also get very low end gear such as an Ugly Stick with a Penn Senator.
 Anything the boat hands you will catch fish.
 Trust the boat.
-This gear ranges from $10 to $30 based on the nature of the trip.
+This gear ranges from $10 to $40 based on the nature of the trip.
+A note of caution: ALWAYS CHECK THE RENTAL!
+I will examine your rod and reel and line to make sure its in a fishable state.
+You should check: Guide Eyelets, Reel function (click each feature and make sure it spins properly and drag star/lever works, gearing buttons work etc), and run your fingers down the line for at least 100ft on your first drop (as much line as you can feel, place in your fingers and ensure it is SMOOTH and NOT FRAYED or SCUFFED.
+Frays and scuffs will snap your line under load.) and the rod and reel are in general good order.
+If you receive anything less than a fully functioning rental, let the landing/captain/deckhand/ME know asap and we will work to resolve.

 I don't know how to fish: Charter boats are wonderful places to learn and grow skills.
 There will always be a Deckhand or two on the boat available to help you.
 Deckhands are friendly and knowledgeable and there to help you: ready your rod and tie terminal tackle, bait hooks, cast or drop for you, get your fish out of the water and into the boat, process / gut and gill / fillet your fish.
 They work for tips.
 I am also happy to help however you need.